slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 1. First, login to one of the Chameleon portals.
 1. Click the "Reservations" tab on the left side, and select the "Leases" menu underneath it.
-1. Click "Create Lease", and create a lease for as much time as you need.
-Any node type that can run CentOS 7 is acceptable.
+1. Click "Create Lease", and configure a lease for as much time as you need.
+1. In the lease-creation box, switch to the "Hosts" tab, and check the "Reserve Hosts" box.
+Additionally, set the minimum and maximum number of hosts to 1.
+As far as node type goes, anything that can run CentOS 7 is acceptable.
+1. Click through the remainder of the lease creation wizard, until a reservation is created.
 1. Next, navigate to the "Instances" page under the "Compute" menu on the left-hand side.
 1. Then, on the right side of the page, click the "Launch Instance" button.
 1. Under the "Details" tab, give this instance a name (we like `slate-instance`).
 Additionally, select the reservation that was previously created.